 There is no transition without digitalisation.

-This is why we have launched a plan to digitalise assets, processes and people, which by 2022 will make us the first utility in the world with a fully digitalised network, equipped with smart meters, IoT (Internet of Things) technology, integrated sensors and applications based on artificial intelligence that can guarantee predictive maintenance and remote control of the network.
+This is why we have launched a plan to digitalise assets, processes and people, which by 2022 will lead us to be the first utility in the world with a fully digitalised network, equipped with smart meters, IoT (Internet of Things) technology, integrated sensors and applications based on artificial intelligence that can guarantee predictive maintenance and remote control of the network.

 A key driver of this transformation is our Digital Factory, launched at the end of 2018, in which we develop the applications that are changing our processes by making them digital and more efficient.